-4.5: Increase Flexibility for Zoning Lots Split by a District Boundary the zoning resolution.
+4.5: Increase Flexibility for Zoning Lots Split by a District Boundary

+Developments on zoning lots split by a district boundary often face significant obstacles to efficient development if they do not qualify for the limited use and bulk allowances in Article VII Chapter 7 of the zoning resolution.
 Apportioning floor area across a boundary between districts with widely divergent FARs is among these challenges.
 Under the existing regulations, the basic rule is that each portion of the zoning lot must comply with either the maximum FAR of the zoning district for that portion or the adjusted maximum FAR-that is, total floor area divided by lot area-whichever is greater.
 In a limited universe of zoning districts, a further allowance enables the portion of a zoning lot in the higher density district to exceed the district maximum FAR by up to 20 percent, which enables shifts of floor area away from the lower density district and into the higher density district.